jonatkinson/yasnippet-django/README.rst

 Usage
 =====

 #.
-Checkout the repository:
+Checkout the repository, or untar the release:

 	git://github.com/jonatkinson/yasnippet-django.git

+        -or-

+        tar xzf yasnippet-django-X.X.tar.gz

 #.
 Copy these files into your yasnippets/django-mode/ folder (this could be located anywhere, if you need a point in the right direction, try ~/.emacs.d/)

-TODO
-====
-- Cleanup the snippets manually.

 .. _yasnippet: http://code.google.com/p/yasnippet/
 .. _Brian Kerr: http://bitbucket.org/bkerr/django-textmate-bundles/wiki/Home